KatBunny/Snowball-behindTheScenes/README.md

 ## User Experience

+* As a user I want to be able to use this app as a personal goal tracker that can accommodate my progress and keep me focused on my goal with constant reminders and motivational reinforcement.
-* As a user I want to be able to sign in to my private account.
+* As a user I want to be able to sign in to my private account that has a cache of my saved information that is able to be changed through a request.
-* As a user, I want my sign-in in information to be private and able to change through a request.
+* As a user, I want this site to be simple and easy to navigate so that I don't struggle with my goals because I am not sure how to access them.

 ```<nav id="Sign-in"></nav>```

-* As a user I want to be able to set at least one goal and break it down into several steps.
-* As a user, I want access to edit my goals to accomadate obstacles that I have faced along the way.
+* As a user, I want have access to the goals I set to be able to edit them in order to accomadate changes due to unforseeable obstacles that I have faced along the way.
-* As a user I want to be able to recieve daily reminders and motivaion to complete my goals.
+* As a user I want to be able to recieve daily notifications as reminders that I have set for myself to complete my goals.
-* As a user I want to be able to set a time and/or date that I want this goal to be complete.
+* As a user I want to be able to set a time and/or date that I want this goal to be complete so that I can know if I am being realistic with the goals that I have set for myself.
-* As a user I want to be able to track my progress and keep track of the remainder of my goal.
+* As a user I want to be able to break down my goal into as many steps as I need to in order to snow ball my progress without being confused about the details that I have left out.
-* As a user I want to be able to refresh my page to see the update of my goals after I have edited and/or accomplished paarts of them.
+* As a user I want to be able to refresh my page after I have checked off accomplishments to see the  updates of all my information that has been recorded .
-* As a user I want to have all my goals save within my account as well as be able to access previous history of my completed goals.
+* As a user I want to have all my goals saved within my account, as well as be able to access previous history of my completed goals to realize how far that I have come.
 * As a user, I would like to see a full snow man built in response to my goal accomplishment.

 ## MVP (CRUD + ERD)